This is the multi-page printable view of this section. Click here to print.

 • Many other reasons

-In these cases, you may still care about the eventual outcome of the PR, but it becomes clutter sitting around in your regular repository dashboards while no activity is occurring.
+In these cases, you may still care about the eventual outcome of the PR, but it becomes clutter sitting around in your regular PR Focus dashboards while no activity is occurring.
 You may not want to Stop Watching or Ignore a PR, but may want to get it out of your way.

 This is the case that Inactive PRs solves.